ENCCS/intermediate-mpi/content/communicators-groups.rst

 Note that ``MPI_Send`` and ``MPI_Recv`` also take a communicator as parameter and indeed the use of communicators is the solution offered by the MPI standard for the problems faced by library authors.
-Even if you are not writing parallel libraries, it is a good idea to get acquainted with the concepts of **communicators** and **groups**.
+Even if one is not writing parallel libraries, it is a good idea to get acquainted with the concepts of **communicators** and **groups**.
 Communicators come in two flavors: